Pick the Best Plan for your Trip Abroad

 You may already be familiar with trip cancelation insurance.
-Essentially, it covers you or a member of your traveling party if they are unable to go on the trip.
+Mainly, it covers you or a member of your traveling party if they are unable to go on the trip.
 This type of insurance is especially useful if someone is ill or accidentally injured; if a passport is stolen or if there is a terrorist incident at your destination.

 An international trip may be expensive or even be a trip of a lifetime.
 Often, international trips are booked well in advance of the actual vacation.
-Trip cancelation can cover the cost of the trip, a travel delay or even lost baggage.
+Trip cancelation can cover the cost of the trip, a travel delay, or even lost baggage.
 It is highly recommended to purchase trip cancelation insurance for international vacations.

 Trip cancelation can also be a good choice for those who have booked all-inclusive vacations – for example, those in Mexico and the Caribbean.
 Sometimes vacation packages, especially good deals, are purchased using smaller airlines.
 Trip cancelation would apply if the small airline you have booked with happened to go bankrupt.